-PLACE HUMAN BEINGS AT THE HEART OF THE COMPANY - Maintain the priority given to health and safety at work. - Strengthen the development of our employees' skills. - Act for diversity, professional equality and the quality of life at work. - Support quality labour relations. - Respect business ethics and human rights.
+PLACE HUMAN BEINGS AT THE HEART OF THE COMPANY - Maintain the priority given to health and safety at work - Strengthen the development of our employees' skills - Act for diversity, professional equality and the quality of life at work - Support quality labour relations - Respect business ethics and human rights

 FRANCE'S LEADING PRODUCER OF 100% RENEWABLE ELECTRICITY In 2021, CNR reached 4,000 MW of installed capacity.
 By accelerating the development of its "hydro-wind-solar" mix, it plays an active role in energy transition and contributes to taking up the challenge of energy independence.
 AN INTEGRATED INDUSTRIAL MODEL An expert in green electricity for almost 90 years, CNR gathers all the industrial skills linked to the production and management of weather-dependent energies: studies, designs, the operation of installations, selling production, prospecting, and developing assets.
 It therefore controls all the knowhow needed for its performance and its developments.
 Thanks to its expertise in meteorology and its knowhow in the wholesale market, it manages the green electricity of other producers.
-In 2021, it aggregated the production of 168 installations, i.e. a capacity of 959 MW.
+In 2022, it aggregated the production of 252 installations, i.e. a capacity of 1,762 MW.
 DEVELOPMENT IN FRANCE In the framework of French and European policies to combat climate change, CNR and its subsidiary Vensolair are pursuing their developments in the heart of the Rhone Valley and beyond in partnership with the territories, in view to reaching "zero greenhouse gas emissions".
 The growth of its hydro-wind-solar assets is crucial to provide flexibility to its production management and reduce its exposure to meteorological and climatic risks in particular.
-In 2021, more than an additional 80 MW was commissioned in wind and solar power and the recent creation of Solarhona will lead to the construction of small solar power installations in the Rhone Valley.
-In the next decade, CNR aims to develop an additional 3,000 MW, i.e. the equivalent of the power installed on the Rhone in 40 years.
+More than 100 MW between 2021 and 2022 was commissioned in wind and solar power and the recent creation of Solarhona will lead to the construction of small solar power installations in the Rhone Valley.
+In the next decade, CNR aims to develop an additional 1,550 MW.

 THE RATIONALE OF "DO TOGETHER" Faithful to its model of sharing, CNR brings the territories to participate closely in the creation of new green electricity production facilities.
 Since 2017, it has made ten offers to the public and local authorities to invest in one of its projects via crowdfunding initiatives.
-In 2021, it innovated by proposing to the territories to participate in the capital of project companies: the company "Parc éolien de Soully d'Air" was founded to develop, build and operate four wind turbines and Solarhona Invest is being set up to provide solar power to the Rhone Valley.
+In 2021, it innovated by proposing to the territories to participate in the capital of project companies: the company "Parc éolien de Soully d'Air" was founded to develop, build and operate four wind turbines.
+In 2022, the company Solarhona Invest, which groups CNR, the Banque des Territoires and the regional branches of the Crédit Agricole, was launched to invest in solar power installations developed by Solarhona in the Rhone Valley.
+Solar power plant of Le Pouzin 2

-15.3 TWh produced 2021
+13 TWh produced 2022

-25%

-of French hydroelectricity comes from the Rhone
+25% of French hydroelectricity comes from the Rhone

 49 hydropower plants

-57 wind farms
+58 wind farms

-49 solar power plants
+54 solar power plants

-13

 RESPECTING THE ENVIRONMENT

 By applying the principle of "avoid, reduce, compensate", CNR integrates care for the environment in its hydro-, wind and solar power projects.
 It implements a range of measures to limit the impact of its new installations on all the elements of the environment: the population and human health, biodiversity, land, soil, water, air, the climate, material property, cultural heritage and the landscape.
 In addition to impact studies and regulatory monitoring, it carries out biodiversity monitoring adapted to the challenges of each site and rebuilds habitats favourable to amphibians, reptiles and flying fauna.